GluuFederation/docs-oxd-prod/3.0.1/sources/libraries/csharp/index.md

 ```

 ### Update Site Registration

-`UpdateSiteRegistration` method can be used to update an existing client registration.
+The `UpdateSiteRegistration` method can be used to update an existing client in the OP.
 Fields like Authorization redirect url, post logout url, scope, client secret etc. can be updated using this method.

 **Required parameters:**

-* OpHost      - OpenID Connect Provider
+- OpHost: The URL of the OpenID Connect Provider (OP)

-* oxdport     - the port of the oxd server
+- oxdport: the port of the oxd server

-* oxdId       - oxd Id from client registration
+- redirectURI: A URL which the OP is authorized to redirect the user after authorization.

-* postLogoutRedirectUrl - URL to which the RP is requesting that the End-User's User Agent be redirected after a logout has been performed.
+- postLogoutRedirectUrl: URL to which the RP is requesting that the End-User's User Agent be redirected after a logout has been performed.

 **Request:**
+The client will send a update site registration request to the OP via the oxd server using the required parameters like the following example:

 ```csharp
      public ActionResult UpdateClient(string opHost, int oxdPort, string oxdId, string postLogoutRedirectUrl) {